 This automatic approach is possible but in many cases just a rough guess since the mental activities of the surgeon are not incorporated.
-Furthermore, for 2D slice views with multiple visible segmented structures as overlays (see Figure 3), we cannot reliably predict the structure of interest of the surgeon.
+Furthermore, for 2D slice views with multiple visible segmented structures as overlays (see Figure 2), we cannot reliably predict the structure of interest of the surgeon.
 Therefore, the surgeon is asked to indicate this information.
 If the surgeon wants to create a keystate he is asked to select a structure or relation from a list.
 Depending on the specific application, there are a small number of most recent options that is presented as thumbnails for a fast access.
 Nevertheless, an extended list of all visible structure can be expanded.
 The structure or relation of interest is stored in I.

 As we know the structure of interest, we can gather the values for the viewpoint in the 3D scene.
 Since the viewpoint was determined manually, it will never be the optimal viewpoint computed by the viewpoint selection technique with the structure of interest as input.
 Therefore, it is necessary to store additional data about the viewpoint that enables its reconstruction for other datasets.
-We compute for every parameter the scalar value at the current camera position - for precalculated values like the projected surface size, the nearest camera position in the pre-calculated data is chosen.
+We compute for every parameter the scalar value at the current camera position - for pre-calculated values like the projected surface size, the nearest camera position in the pre-calculated data is chosen.
 The parameter values pi are stored in the vector P with $P = (p_1, p_2, ..., p_n)$ where n is the number of parameters.
-The weights for each parameter w_i are stored in W with $W = (w_1, w_2, ..., w_n)$.
+The weights for each parameter $w_i$ are stored in W with $W = (w_1, w_2, ..., w_n)$ .
 The default for the weights is the same for all keystates in an application.
-In a configuration stage, the surgeons together with an IT specialist determined a small set of presets the surgeon can select from, e.g. for his personal preference or for different planning tasks.1 Therefore, we decided to store the weights in the keystate to guarantee a preferably exact reproduction of the manually created viewpoint.
-The viewpoint values are stored in the 2-tuple V with
+In a configuration stage, the surgeons together with an IT specialist determined a small set of presets the surgeon can select from, e.g. for his personal preference or for different planning tasks.
+The surgeons themselves never catch sight of the weights but gets literally descriptions.
+Therefore, we decided to store the weights in the keystate to guarantee a preferably exact reproduction of the manually created viewpoint.
+The viewpoint values are stored in the 2-tuple V with V=(W,P).